Islamic schools and branches: Batiniyyah

-The Bāṭiniyyah is a name given to an allegoristic type of scriptural interpretation developed among some Shia groups, stressing the bāṭin (inward, esoteric) meaning of texts.
+Bāṭiniyyah is a name given to an allegoristic type of scriptural interpretation developed among some Shia groups, stressing the bāṭin (inward, esoteric) meaning of texts.
 It has been retained by all branches of Isma'ilism and its Druze offshoot.
 Alevism, Bektashism and folk religion, Hurufis and Alawites practice a similar system of interpretation.

 Sufism

 Sufism is Islam's mystical-ascetic dimension and is represented by schools or orders known as Tasawwufī-Ṭarīqah.
-It is seen as that aspect of Islamic teaching that deals with the purification of inner self.
+It is seen as that aspect of Islamic teaching that deals with the purification of the inner self.
 By focusing on the more spiritual aspects of religion, Sufis strive to obtain direct experience of God by making use of "intuitive and emotional faculties" that one must be trained to use.

 The following list contains some notable Sufi orders: